entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      resulting Ingress.
 This is only required if the [globally configured TLS Secret](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#tls)
      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
-* `spec.replicas` - the number of replicas to be made available on the Deployment of this Entando App
+* `spec.replicas` - the number of replicas to be made available on the Deployment of this Entando App.
 * `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Entando App Engine container.
 * `spec.ecrGitSshSecretName` - a secret containing a private key file named `rsa_id` that matches a public key configured in the Git server.
 ## EntandoPlugin

 An Entando Plugin is a microservice that can be made available to one or more EntandoApps in the cluster.
 Please follow our instructions on using our blueprint to [build your own EntandoPlugin](../../tutorials/ecr/publish-project-bundle.md).
-The Deployment resulting from an EntandoPlugin is also a multi-container Pod deployment, and will include both the plugin Docker image specified and the EntandoPluginSidecar Docker Image
+The Deployment resulting from an EntandoPlugin is also a multi-container Pod deployment and will include the plugin Docker image specified and the EntandoPluginSidecar Docker Image.

 ### Overview
 * Custom Resource Definition: [EntandoPlugin](https://github.com/entando-k8s/entando-k8s-custom-model/blob/master/src/main/resources/crd/EntandoPluginCRD.yaml)